ssmi8/The-Running-Club/README.md

 ![Step2](/documentation/step2_5.jpg "Step2")

 Before the final Deployement: Remove the "DISABLE_COLLECTSTATIC" from Heroku Config vars, and Change Debug to "False" in settings.py

+## Bugs/Errors

+During this project, I have run into a few problems, which has helpped me develop my skills in coding as well as troubleshooting potential issues.

+- An issue I had was that my original database was corrupt, which was causing many issues in my project, where I could not add a Booking page, nor add any new articles/comments.
+THis was rectified by creating a new database in Elephant SQL, and relinking to the project and Heroku.

+- Another issue I faced was that comments would not be posted, even after approval.
+I identified the issue, which was caused by the save command, lacking the () afterwards.
+This was fixed and subsequently I was able to post comments.

+- Another issue that I found, was that posts would not appear on the page, even after approval.
+I decided to remove the approve requests in the model.py and this worked.
+Posts can still be approved on the admin page, by using the dropdown menu and selecting publish, rather than draft.

 ## Credits